Skip to content

 Lexmark

-Path 2: Stay fully inside Microsoft 365
+Path 2: Stay Within Microsoft 365

-• High Volume Email for Microsoft 365 – internal recipients only
+• High Volume Email for Microsoft 365 (internal recipients only)

-• Azure Communication Services Email – internal & external recipients
+• Azure Communication Services Email (internal & external recipients)

 Path 3: Use a third‑party SMTP relay